 Intersectionality highlights the complexities of a neurodivergent person’s lived experiences of marginalization, inequality, and power structures, going well beyond disability.
 We recognize the social injustice of structural racism and unconscious biases surrounding disabled and neurodivergent marginalized populations and we affirm that working within the disability rights movement requires us to advocate for, and join forces with all members of marginalized groups to persevere for justice for all.
-The Therapist Neurodiversity Collective recognizes that all forms of systemic oppression and structural violence, including but not limited to racism, sexism, homophobia, transphobia, ableism, classism, ageism, antisemitism, Islamophobia, anti-immigrant bias and white supremacy cause significant harm to personally impacted members of neurodivergent and acquired neurodivergent communities.
+The Therapist Neurodiversity Collective recognizes that all forms of systemic oppression and structural violence, including but not limited to racism, sexism, homophobia, transphobia, ableism, classism, ageism, antisemitism, Islamophobia, anti-immigrant bias, and white supremacy personally impact and cause harm and trauma to members of neurodivergent communities, and acquired neurodivergence communities with intersectional backgrounds.

 The Therapist Neurodiversity Collective commits to peer and interdisciplinary team education and advocacy in our practices and work environments regarding structural racism and unconscious biases in private practice, medical and educational settings.
 We pledge to serve and advocate for all marginalized neurodivergent and disabled clients, students, and patients to have the inherent rights of civil liberties, dignity, self-advocacy, self-determination, and equitable access.

 Sources suggested for further reading: